 The Twentytwenty Arts store is a digital platform where artists can sell their work and support a charitable cause at the same time.
-We will be officially accepting artwork submissions starting Monday, May 24th, 2021 after the launch.
+We started officially accepting artwork submissions on Monday, May 24th, 2021.

 The Twentytwenty Arts store lies between a for-profit and non-profit model.
 Every work sold supports a local artist and donates a percentage of sales to their selected charitable organization.

 30% of every work sold will be donated to Twentytwenty Arts*, and the remaining 70% will be split between the artist and a charity of their choosing.

 Submissions will only be accepted starting Monday, May 24th, 2021.
 If you're interested in selling your work in the Twentytwenty Arts store, please read the following submission guidelines, and send the following to :

 Artwork: Please only submit links of relevant works for consideration; links include personal websites/Google Drive/Dropbox (we will not accept or reply to e-mails with attachments).
 Charity: The charity(s) you're interested in supporting; if you do not have an organization in mind, please disclose this in your e-mail